-The cladding used on a building was a product known as Alucobest a form of aluminium composite panel, which contained a polyethylene core.
-After the fire spread around the building rapidly onto the balcony on each level, the fire had reached the roof of the building within a matter of six minutes.
+The cladding used on a building was a product known as Alucobest a form of aluminum composite panel, which contained a polyethylene core.
+After the fire spread around the building rapidly onto the balcony on each level, the fire reached the roof of the building within a matter of six minutes.
 The damage to the building was extensive and the claimed losses exceeded $12 million.

 The March 2016 Proceedings

 In March 2016, proceedings were commenced in the Victorian Civil and Administrative Tribunal (‘VCAT’) in relation to the damage caused by the fire.
 The proceedings constituted 21 applicants, comprising owners’ corporations and the owners of individual apartments in the building (the ‘Owners’).
-At the centre of those proceedings was the attribution of responsibility to, and among, eight respondents in the proceeding for the damage caused by the fire and for the replacement cost of cladding which was now recognised to constitute a fire hazard (although it was not damaged).
+At the center of those proceedings was the attribution of responsibility to, and among, eight respondents in the proceeding for the damage caused by the fire and for the replacement cost of cladding which was now recognised to constitute a fire hazard (although it was not damaged).

 The Tribunal held that Lu Simon Pty Ltd (the ‘builder’) had breached warranties concerning the suitability of materials, compliance and fitness for purpose implied into its Design and Construct Contract and was therefore primarily liable to pay damages to the Owners.
-It was also held that each of the consultants (Gardner Group, Elenberg Fraser, Thomas Nicols) were found to have breached consultancy agreements to which they were parties with the builder, by failing to exercise due care and skill in the provision of their services.
+It was also held that each of the consultants (Gardner Group, Elenberg Fraser, Thomas Nicols) was found to have breached consultancy agreements to which they were parties with the builder, by failing to exercise due care and skill in the provision of their services.
 Additionally, the Tribunal held that Mr Gubitta breached a duty of care he owed the Owners by failing to ensure that his cigarette was fully extinguished before leaving it in the plastic container.
 Moreover, the Tribunal concluded that each of the consultants and Mr Gubitta were concurrent wrongdoers within the meaning of s 24AH of the Wrongs Act 1958.

 The damages payable by the builder were to be apportioned between the consultants and Mr Gubitta in the following proportions: